How These Female Engineers Reinvented The Bra

 Building A Support Team

 McKeen enrolled in a University of California, Berkeley, summer extension course on anatomy and physiology to better understand the female body.
 She then moved to Portland, Oregon–home of Nike, Under Armour, and Columbia Sportswear–with the hope of inserting herself in a community dedicated to apparel innovation.
-By day, McKeen worked as a consultant for health insurance companies and Intel.
+By day, McKeen worked as a UX consultant doing research for companies such as HP and Intel.
 By night, she stitched and hemmed bra materials together in her living room.

 Recruiting designer and fabric specialists proved difficult at first.
 McKeen was repeatedly met with professionals who could not–or refused–to imagine the bra without its metal skeleton.